AngleSharp/AngleSharp.Diffing/README.md

     .Build();
 ```

+See more about what each option does in the following sections.

 ## Diffing options/strategies:
 The library comes with a bunch of options (internally referred to as strategies), for the following three main steps in the diffing process: